EthicsGradient/advanced-entity-framework/README.md

 ```
 - Find student
   - Only include the fields that are required by calling `.Select()` after `.Where()` - reduce bandwidth
-  - Always project outside of the query itself - avoid in-memory evaluation
 ```
 return await _schoolDbContext.Students
     .Where(x => x.StudentId == studentId)